 Due to the disruption caused by COVID- 19 the Inspector-General has decided to temporarily alter his expectations with respect to Debt Agreement Administrators’ certification duties when debt agreements are proposed to be varied.
 The previous expectations are set out in Inspector-General Practice Direction 13 (IGPD13).
 This document can be taken to displace IGPD13 but only to the extent that they differ.
-The expected time frame for the altered expectations is six months (until 30 September 2020) unless otherwise advised.
+The expected timeframe for the altered expectations is until 31 March 2021, unless otherwise advised.

 For debt agreements proposed before 27 June 2019, variation proposals do not require certification.
 Administrators should take a common sense approach in dealing with such proposals and guidance given to the debtor at the time as to their options, especially taking into account affordability and whether the debtor is likely to be able to discharge their obligations.